Wiredcraft/test-backend/README.md

 ### Features

-[√] The API should follow typical RESTful API design pattern.
+[√] The API should follow a typical RESTful API design pattern.
 [√] The data should be saved in the DB.
 [√] Provide proper unit test.
 [√] Provide proper API document.